Health Data Science (M.S.)

 - Project Management approaches with LEAN, Agile.

-- Communication all forms presentations, interviewing, to work in groups and individually"
+- Communication in all forms such as presentations, interviewing, to work in groups and individually.